Table of Contents_

 Ensure your input and output devices have your wireless headset selected.
 These devices are separate, so check both.

 If you are new to gaming systems, you might not realize that you can adjust the sensitivity of your microphone.
 If you tend to speak loudly, your microphone can make additional noises that others can hear.
 Additionally, you may need to raise the sensitivity of your microphone to be heard if you have a quiet voice.
+If you need to, we have a guide on how to make a gaming headset windscreen if you are getting a lot of feedback from your mic.
+We also have a guide on how to fix latency on your gaming headset mic.

 Go to the “Settings” menu and select “Sound Settings.”